caiogondim/bullet-train.zsh/README.md

 zgen load caiogondim/bullet-train-oh-my-zsh-theme bullet-train
 ```

+### For Zplug users

+If you're using [zplug](https://github.com/zplug/zplug), add the following line to your **~/.zshrc** where you're adding your other zsh plugins **after** the line `zplug "robbyrussell/oh-my-zsh"`.

+'''bash
+setopt prompt_subst # Make sure propt is able to be generated properly.
+zplug "adambiggs/zsh-theme", use:adambiggs.zsh-theme
+'''

 ## Options

 Bullet Train is configurable.
 You can change colors and which segments you want